-The crazy paper-and-metal-holding-ring label system doesn’t make Basil Hayden’s taste any better, but God I love a nice conversation piece.
+The crazy paper-and-metal-holding-ring label system doesn’t make Basil Hayden’s taste any better, but it does at lease make for a nice conversation piece.
 The thing looks like it belongs in an Old West saloon, but Basil Hayden is a far cry from rotgut firewater.
-This is classy whiskey, pure and simple.
+This is classy, easygoing bourbon, pure and simple.

-Basil Hayden’s is famous for being “lighter” in style (though just 80 proof, it’s still in barrels for eight years), and that’s obvious from the first sip.
+Basil Hayden’s is famous for being “lighter” in style (though it still spends eight years in barrel), and that’s obvious from the first sip.
 It’s easily drinkable straight, but improves a bit with a splash of water.
-That’s a difficult trick, actually, because Basil Hayden’s is one of the best widely-available bourbons on the market, if not the best mainstream brand you can buy at any liquor store around.

 Basil Hayden offers a classic vanilla-caramel nose and, as promised, it goes down gently, immediately filling your mouth with its sweet honey, vanilla, and gentle smoke character.
 There’s an interesting mintiness, too — don’t worry, you’ll pick up on it on your second glass.
 It’s also got a spicy kick, courtesy of a little rye in the mash.